The rise and fall of Little Red Dots could be driven by the environment: Physical properties

-The Eddington ratios are 3.89$\pm0.21$ as derived from [OIII], and 1.08$\pm$0.06 and 0.26$\pm$0.02 as obtained from H$\beta$ and H$\alpha$.
-This implies that, depending on the calibration, the tLRD could be emitting at sub-Eddington to super-Eddington levels.
-The values derived from the H$\alpha$ calibration should be considered our standard reference, especially given that we cannot resolve the broad H$\beta$ line.
-It is important to note that any of these narrow lines is prone to contamination from star formation (and we see [OIII] is resolved in the NIRCam imaging), which would lead to an overestimation of the ratios.
+The Eddington ratios are 3.89$\pm0.21$ from [OIII], 1.08$\pm$0.06 from H$\beta$, and 0.26$\pm$0.02 from H$\alpha$.
+These values imply that, depending on the calibration, the tLRD may be emitting at sub-Eddington to super-Eddington levels.
+We adopted the values derived from the H$\alpha$ calibration as our standard reference, since we cannot resolve the broad H$\beta$ line.
+We note that all of these narrow lines are susceptible to contamination from star formation (indeed, [OIII] is resolved in the NIRCam imaging), which would lead to an overestimation of the ratios.
 Our H$\alpha$-based estimate is compatible with Eddington ratios reported for LRDs in the literature (\citealt{Lin2024} and references therein).